R-Ross414/compiler-construction-2020/lecture-by-lecture.md

   - This assignment is a great opportunity to practice proper use of git.
 Provide a full trail of your work under git.
 In particular, each time your parser parses successfully a new testfile, it is time to make sure that this grammar is pushed to git.
 You can then create a new branch to work on the new version of the grammar and merge it back to master when it passes the new test-file.
 Branches also allow you to work in a group on different versions of the grammar at the same time.
   - Use git to share your current version of the grammar with me if you want to ask me a question.

-- [Lecture 6.2](https://hackmd.io/@alexhkurz/SJx6T5R48): Shift/reduce and reduce/reduce conflicts. **Homework:** Do the exercise from the lecture notes.
+- [Lecture 6.2](https://hackmd.io/@alexhkurz/SJx6T5R48): Shift/reduce and reduce/reduce conflicts. *Homework:* Do the exercise from the lecture notes.
 These exercises are relevant for Assignment 2.

-- [Lecture 7.1](https://hackmd.io/@alexhkurz/SkXrrBuSI): How to debug a grammar?
-In the 8:30 lecture, we spent most of the time discussing the [dangling else](https://en.wikipedia.org/wiki/Dangling_else) (good Wikepedia article).
+- Lecture 7.1: We spent most of the time discussing the benign shift-reduce conflict known as **[dangling else](https://en.wikipedia.org/wiki/Dangling_else)** (good Wikepedia article).
 We wrote out some (improvised) grammar rules such as

       Exp ::= ExpIf | ExpIfElse | C | D | ...
       ExpBool ::= A | B | ...